Batch Data Queries#

 The response is an array of dataset records.
 Records are returned from each dataset for each matched key, in the order that the request specified the datasets and keys.
 If a key is not matched in a dataset, no record is returned for that key/dataset combination.

-If a query’s API token is unauthorized for a dataset, the endpoint returns a standard authorization error.
+If a request’s API token is unauthorized for a dataset, the endpoint returns a standard authorization error.

 Important

-A batch data query must operate on either Core datasets or your datasets–the two dataset types can’t be mixed.
-Batch queries are not supported across workspaces.
+A batch data request must operate on either IEX Cloud Financial Data or your workspace data–the two dataset types can’t be mixed.
+Batch requests are not supported across workspaces.

-A batch query is limited to 2,000 individual queries (i.e., queries = keys queried × datasets queried).
-If a batch query exceeds this limit, Apperate reports the error and skips executing the batch query.
+Each GET /data batch request is limited to 2,000 individual queries.
+If a batch request exceeds its limit, Apperate reports the error and skips executing the batch request.

 Note